slic3r/Slic3r/doc/How to build - Windows.md

 Note that the '-G "Visual Studio 15 Win64"' have to be the same as the one you sue for building the dependencies.
 So replace it the same way your replace it when you built the dependencies (if you did).

-If `cmake` has finished without errors, go to the build directory and open the `SuperSlicer.sln` solution file in Visual Studio.
+If `cmake` has finished without errors, go to the build directory and open the `Slic3r.sln` solution file in Visual Studio.
-Before building, make sure you're building the right project (use one of those starting with `SuperSlicer_app_...`) and that you're building with the right configuration, i.e. _Release_ vs. _Debug_.
+Before building, make sure you're building the right project (use one of those starting with `Slic3r_app_...`) and that you're building with the right configuration, i.e. _Release_ vs. _Debug_.
 When unsure, choose _Release_.
 Note that you won't be able to build a _Debug_ variant against a _Release_-only dependencies package.

 #### Installing using the `INSTALL` project

-SuperSlicer can be run from the Visual Studio or from Visual Studio's build directory (`src\Release` or `src\Debug`), but for longer-term usage you might want to install somewhere using the `INSTALL` project.
+Slic3r can be run from the Visual Studio or from Visual Studio's build directory (`src\Release` or `src\Debug`), but for longer-term usage you might want to install somewhere using the `INSTALL` project.
-By default, this installs into `C:\Program Files\SuperSlicer`.
+By default, this installs into `C:\Program Files\Slic3r`.
 To customize the install path, use the `-DCMAKE_INSTALL_PREFIX=<path of your choice>` when invoking `cmake`.

 ### Building from the command line